deba607/School-Management-System/README.md

 # School Management System

 A modern, full-stack school management system built with Next.js, React, and TypeScript.
 This application provides a comprehensive solution for managing students, teachers, classes, and other school-related activities.
+It is easy to use for everyone.

 ## 🚀 Features